AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-role-task-details.md

-### Overview details of position

-In order to nominate a position, you will need to give an overview of the position including information about salary packages, benefits and working hours.
+To sponsor a worker from outside Australia, you'll need to provide a job description that outlines required skills and experience, previous work history, intended salary details, any staff benefits and planned working hours.